OliverMensahDev/barePHP/README.md

 ### Creating  Controllers
 Controller brings together a model and and a view.
 The controller extends to a base controller called BaseController which makes it easier to use its methods to work with views and models.
 Example:
-Here we are using our model to get our data and pass that to our view
+Here we are using our model to get our data and pass that to our view;

 ```php
     <?php
        class Users extends BaseController{